Neapolitan Graffe, traditional recipe and Bimby

-They are a classic of Italian cuisine, or rather Neapolitan to be precise.
+They are a classic of Italian cuisine, or rather Neapolitan to be exact.

-They are prepared during the Carnival celebrations or any festival, without worrying about the waistline.
+They are prepared during Carnival or any holiday, without worrying about the waistline.

-Everyone loves them, from adults to children, eaten warm just after being dipped in sugar.
+Everyone goes crazy for them, from adults to children, eaten hot just dipped in sugar.

 • Cost: Very economical